frejanordsiek/hdf5storage/README.rst

 | canonical empty | 0.1     | ``np.float64([])``                |
 +-----------------+---------+-----------------------------------+

 ..
-[13] Depends on whether there is a complex part or not.
+[12] Depends on whether there is a complex part or not.

 Versions
 ========

 0.2.
-Feature release adding the following.
+Feature release adding/changing the following, including some API breaking changes.
+     * Issue #50.
+Python 2.6 support dropped.
+The
+       ``pkgutil.find_loader`` function is required, and it is not present in Python 2.6.
+     * Issue #49.
+Changed marshaller types and their handling code to support marshallers that handle types in modules that may not be available or should not be imported until needed.
+If the the required modules are not available, an approximate version of the data is read using the ``read_approximate`` method of the marshaller instead of the ``read`` method.
+The required modules, if available, can either be imported immediately upon the creation of the ``MarshallerCollection`` or they can be imported only when the marshaller is needed for actual use (lazy loading).
+     * Issue #42. read and write functions moved from the ``lowlevel`` and ``Marshallers`` modules to the ``utilities`` module and the ``lowlevel`` module renamed to ``exceptions`` since that is all that remains in it.
      * Ability to write Python 3.x ``int`` and Python 2.x ``long`` that are too large to fit into ``np.int64``.
 Doing so no longer raises an exception.